micheledusi/Deckz/src/logic/sort.typ

 /// For each suit, check if it is present in the given cards.
 /// This function returns a dictionary where the keys are the suits and the values are booleans indicating whether that suit is present in the provided cards.
-/// This is more efficient than counting the suits with the function @cmd:deckz:count-suits, as it only checks for presence and does not count occurrences.
+/// This is more efficient than counting the suits with the function @cmd:deckz.arr:count-suits, as it only checks for presence and does not count occurrences.
 ///
 /// -> dictionary
 #let find-suits(